roga11/gabrielrodriguez.github.io/_pages/research.md

 **[Estimation and inference for higher-order stochastic volatility models with leverage](https://roga11.github.io/gabrielrodriguez.github.io/files/Ahsan_Dufour_RodriguezR_2024_SVP_Leverage.pdf)**, with Jean-Marie Dufour & Md.
 Nazmul Ahsan

 **MSTest: An R-package for Testing Markov-Switching Models**, with Jean-Marie Dufour

+**mbreaks: R Package for Estimating and Testing Multiple Structural Changes in Linear Regression Models**, with Linh Nguyen, Pierre Perron, and Yohei Yamamoto

 ## Works in Progress